LauraEllingson/new-recipe-app/README.md

 Finally, allowing users to keep a private recipe library and also create a public facing recipe librariy where other users can see a collection of their personal/favorite recipes (like a recipe book) would be something I'd love to implement as well.
 While, I'm not quite done, this projects has been rewarding despite the many issues I had learning how to create an MVC app using Nodejs, MongoDB and handlebars.

 ## Getting Started
-clone the repository in VS code, then open up a terminal and install dependencies using npm i
+Clone the repository in VS code, then open up a terminal and install dependencies using npm i

 ### Dependencies